dcodeIO/utfx/README.md

 utfx
 ====
-utfx is a minimalistic (about 3.5 KB) library to process, convert, encode and decode UTF8 / UTF16 in JavaScript using arbitrary sources and destinations through the use of callbacks, including polyfills for `String.fromCodePoint` and `String#codePointAt`.
+utfx is a minimalistic library to process, convert, encode and decode UTF8 / UTF16 in JavaScript using arbitrary sources and destinations through the use of callbacks.
+Includes polyfills for `String.fromCodePoint` and `String#codePointAt`.

 ### Background